How to please a child with picky eating

 - Serving smaller-sized portions (1 to 2 tablespoons) is the way to go—large portions may overwhelm her.

 - Patience is key.
 If your Toddler rejects a food, it might just be that she doesn’t recognize it.
-Children are “neophobic,” meaning they’re afraid of anything new and prefer eating foods they’re used to.
+Children can often be “neophobic,” meaning they’re afraid of anything new and prefer eating foods they’re used to.
 Instead of giving up on a rejected food, try preparing it in a different way and offer it again.

 - Serve a variety of healthy foods, and set a good example by eating them yourself.
-If a child sees his mom, dad, or siblings eating a nutritious food, he may be more willing to try it.
+When your Toddler sees her mom, dad, or siblings eating a nutritious food, she may be more willing to try it.

 - Let your Toddler pick out a fruit or veggie at the grocery store, and then let her help you prepare it.
 Children are more likely to try foods they help prepare.